DALLASPI/DuckDockerizer/README.md

 # DuckDockerizer
 Dockerize and deploy the classic DuckHunt game with ease.
 A seamless solution for nostalgic gaming in a modern containerized environment.
+Certainly!
+Here's the updated `README.md` based on the changes to the script and the new repository:

+---

 # 🦆 DuckHuntJS Dockerizer 🎮